FearlessNite345/fearlessdev-docs/docs/fivem-scripts/fs-namesync/configure.md

 This guide explains how to configure **FS-NameSync**, a resource that ensures players' Discord names match their FiveM names and verifies that their FiveM names follow a specific regex pattern.

+## 🚀 Quick Start

+1. Place `fs-namesync` in your `resources` folder.
+2. Adjust the settings in `config.json` to suit your naming rules.
+3. Restart the resource for changes to take effect.

 :::info
 **FS-NameSync** helps maintain consistency across your server by synchronizing player names with Discord and enforcing naming standards through regex validation.
 :::